Keep your drains fit and healthy this summer!

 Use a sink strainer

 Finally, use a sink strainer if you have one.
-This collects any small scraps of food that can also contribute to the creation of blockages and even fatbergs.
+This collects any small scraps of food that can also contribute to the creation of blockages and even fatberg’s.
 And that’s it!
-Three small steps towards being conscientious in the kitchen this holiday season!
+Three small steps towards being conscientious in the kitchen this summer season and keeping your drains fit and healthy while working on that killer beach body!

 Think Before You Flush